 - Slice an avocado.
 Add a little balsamic vinegar and pepper, and scoop out for a snack.
 Or, mash the avocado and mix with chopped tomatoes and red onions for a refreshing salsa.

-- Pack a kiwi and spoon in your lunch for an afternoon snack.
+- Pack a kiwi and spoon for an afternoon snack.
 The insides of the kiwi can be scooped out and eaten from this natural and easy container.

-- Steam ½ cup broccoli or Brussels sprouts, add lemon juice (1 tbsp), pre-chopped garlic (1 tsp), and Dijon mustard (1 tbsp).
-Or add broccoli to your favorite lasagna or hot dish.
+- Steam one-half cup broccoli or Brussels sprouts, add lemon juice (1 tbsp), pre-chopped garlic (1 tsp), and Dijon mustard (1 tbsp).
+Or add broccoli to lasagna or hot dish.

-- Mix 2 (10-ounce) packages of frozen chopped spinach, thawed, well drained, 1 8-ounce package of softened low-fat cream cheese, ¼ cup milk, and 1 teaspoon lemon pepper until well-blended.
-Spoon into a 1-quart casserole dish and sprinkle with 1/3 cup crushed crackers or seasoned croutons.
-Bake at 350°F (177ºC) until thoroughly heated (about 25-30 min.).
+- Mix 2 (10-ounce) packages of frozen chopped spinach, thawed, well drained, one 8-ounce package of softened low-fat cream cheese, one-fourth cup milk, and 1 tsp lemon pepper until well blended.
+Spoon into a 1-quart casserole dish and sprinkle with one-third cup crushed crackers or seasoned croutons.
+Bake at 350 °F (degrees Fahrenheit); 177 °C (degrees Celsius) until thoroughly heated (about 25-30 minutes.).

 Abbreviations: mcg = microgram; tbsp = tablespoon; tsp = teaspoon

 Fat-soluable vitamins: A, D, E, and K. Colorado State University website.
 Available at: http://extension.colostate.edu/topic-areas/nutrition-food-safety-health/fat-soluble-vitamins-a-d-e-and-k-9-315.
 Accessed August 26, 2020.

 Phytonadione.
 EBSCO DynaMed website.
 Available at:https://www.dynamed.com/drug-monograph/phytonadione.
 Accessed August 26, 2020.